 A jury in Los Angeles has returned a $25 million verdict for Hilario Cruz, Araceli Mendez, and Solomon Mathenge against Nissan in a lawsuit blaming faulty brakes for a car crash that killed three people.

 The crash that occurred at an intersection in Hollywood involved a minivan and an Infiniti QX56, manufactured by Nissan.
 The van driver and her two children were killed when the Infiniti slammed into their vehicle.

-Cory Watson attorneys F. Jerome Tapley, Brett Turnbull, Ryan Lutz, and Adam Pittman represented plaintiffs in the case alongside Paul Kiesel, Steven Archer and Bryan Garcia of Kiesel Law LLP, Kirk Wolden of Carter Wolden, as well as attorneys Claudia C. Bohorquez and Vicki I. Sarmiento.
+Cory Watson attorneys F. Jerome Tapley, Ryan Lutz, Adam W. Pittman, and Brett Turnbull represented plaintiffs in the case alongside Paul Kiesel, Steven Archer and Bryan Garcia of Kiesel Law LLP, Kirk Wolden of Carter Wolden, as well as attorneys Claudia C. Bohorquez and Vicki I. Sarmiento.

 The verdict was announced July 21, 2017, in Superior Court of California for Los Angeles County.

 The lawsuit charged that Nissan knew about a software problem affecting the brake operation, but failed to disclose it and recall the vehicles.
 The complaint charged that “Rather than disclose this critical safety defect and recall the defective vehicles as it should have done, Nissan made a conscious decision to ignore the problem at the expense of the safety of its customers, those operating the defective vehicles, and the public at large.”